dappnetbby/dappnet/desktop-app/README.md

 To get developing, you will need to:

  - download an ipfs binary.
+ - compile the local socks5 proxy.
  - build the UI.
  - install the certificate authority for .eth.
+ - compile the desktop app (using typescript)

 ### 1. Download IPFS binary.